What are the symptoms of BV in females?

 It’s crucial to remember that not everyone with BV will have all of these symptoms, and some people may even be asymptomatic—that is, have the infection but not exhibit any symptoms at all.
 See a healthcare professional if you think you may have BV or if you are having strange vaginal symptoms in order to receive an accurate diagnosis and suitable treatment.
 Antibiotics prescribed by a medical practitioner are the standard treatment for BV.

-People Are Reading: How do I permanently stop BV?
+People Are Reading: How did I get rid of BV?